freifunk-gluon/gluon/docs/dev/basics.rst

 `make update` also applies the patches that can be found in the directories found in `patches`; the resulting branch will be called `patched`, while the commit specified in `modules` can be referred to by the branch `base`.
+To separately call `make update` was choosen, to let you decide when to update and reset the external repos.
+This will prevent potential loss of commits during local development and allow building Gluon without the need of having an internet connection (for sure the the 3rd-party sources must have been downloaded already).

 After new patches have been committed on top of the `patched` branch (or existing commits since the base commit have been edited or removed), the patch directories can be regenerated